whekman/whekman/README.md

 ### Hi there 👋

-I am a software engineer with a quantum physics background with previous experience as a data scientist and scientific model developer/solution architect.
+I am a software engineer with a quantum physics background and previous experience as a data scientist and scientific model developer/solution architect.

-Coming from a scientific background I am interested in data, systems modelling and finding optimal solutions.

 <!--
 **whekman/whekman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.